masterofsync/DotNetTools/DotNetTools.Adapter/README.md

 # DotNetTools.Adapter

-Use the HttpClientAdapter in your client application to do CRUD operations on the WebAPIs/RestAPIs.
+Use the HttpClientAdapter in your client application to do CRUD operations (Get, Post, Patch, Put, Delete) on the WebAPIs/RestAPIs.

 ## Getting Started